ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

   The process above is successful if and only if the RS receives a successful response from all the N Group Managers, and exactly one of such responses conveys AUTH_CRED_C equal to AUTH_CRED_C\*.
 This ensures that there is only one OSCORE group G\* such that: the client and the RS are both its members; it has GID\* as current Gid; and the client uses SID\* as Sender ID in the group.
 In turn, this will ensure that the RS can bound the access token to such single OSCORE group G\*.

-If the operations above are successful, the access token is valid, and further checks on its content are successful, then the RS associates the authorization information from the access token with the Group OSCORE Security Context of the OSCORE group G\*.
+If the operations above are successful, the access token is valid, and further checks on its content are successful, then the RS proceeds as follows.

+* The RS considers the Group OSCORE Security Context identified by GID\* and used in the OSCORE group G\* determined above.

+* If the Group OSCORE Security Context is not including a Recipient Context pertaining to the client (i.e., with Recipient ID equal to SID\* and authentication credential equal to AUTH_CRED_C\*), then the RS derives such Recipient Context and adds it to the Group OSCORE Security Context.

+* The RS associates the authorization information from the access token with the Recipient Context pertaining to the client, within the Group OSCORE Security Context used in the OSCORE group G\*.

-In particular, the RS associates the authorization information from the access token with the quartet (GID, SaltInput, AuthCred, AuthCredGM), where:
+  In particular, the RS associates the authorization information from the access token with the tuple (Aud, AuthCred), where:

-* Gid is the Group Identifier of G\*, i.e.,  GID\*.
+  * Aud is the target audience indicated by the 'aud' claim of the access token.

-* SaltInput is the Sender ID that the client uses in G\*, i.e., SID\*.

   * AuthCred is the authentication credential that the client uses in G\*, i.e., AUTH_CRED_C\*.

-* AuthCredGM is the authentication credential of the Group Manager responsible for G\* (see {{Section 2.1.6 of I-D.ietf-core-oscore-groupcomm}}).

-The RS MUST keep this association up-to-date over time, as the quartet (GID, SaltInput, AuthCred, AuthCredGM) associated with the access token might change.
-In particular:

-* If the OSCORE group is rekeyed (see {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}}), the Group Identifier also changes in the group and the new one replaces the current 'GID' value in the quartet (Gid, SaltInput, AuthCred, AuthCredGM).

-* If the client requests and obtains a new OSCORE Sender ID from the Group Manager (see {{Section 2.6.3.1 of I-D.ietf-core-oscore-groupcomm}}), the new Sender ID replaces the current 'SaltInput' value in the quartet (GID, SaltInput, AuthCred, AuthCredGM).

-  Among the quartets corresponding to access tokens that are associated with a given Group OSCORE Security Context, the RS can always identify the correct quartet to update.
-For example, the RS can leverage the triple (GID, AuthCred, AuthCredGM) that played a role in the successful decryption and verification of a request protected with Group OSCORE and sent by the client with the newly obtained Sender ID.

-* If the Group Manager of the OSCORE group changes its authentication credential, the new authentication credential of the Group Manager replaces the current 'AuthCredGM' value in the quartet (Gid, SaltInput, AuthCred, AuthCredGM).

-  In order to retrieve the latest authentication credential of the Group Manager, the RS can send a dedicated request to the Group Manager, e.g., as specified in {{Section 9.5 of I-D.ietf-ace-key-groupcomm-oscore}}.
-Alternatively, if the Group Manager provides its own authentication credential during the joining process, the RS can re-join the group, e.g., as specified in {{Section 6 of I-D.ietf-ace-key-groupcomm-oscore}}.
+Finally, the RS MUST send a 2.01 (Created) response to the client, as defined in {{Section 5.10.1 of RFC9200}}.

 As defined in {{sec-client-public-key-change}}, a possible change of the client's authentication credential requires the client to upload to the RS a new access token bound to the new authentication credential.

-Finally, the RS MUST send a 2.01 (Created) response to the client, as defined in {{Section 5.10.1 of RFC9200}}.
+Given a Recipient Context within the Group OSCORE Security Context, the RS MUST delete every access token associated with that Recipient Context if any of the following occurs:

+* The RS deletes that Recipient Context.

+* The RS updates the client's authentication credential in that Recipient Context, i.e., in the case that the client has changed its authentication credential in the OSCORE group.

 ## Client-RS Secure Communication ## {#sec-client-rs-secure-communication}

 As members of the OSCORE group, both the client and the RS have established the related Group OSCORE Security Context to securely communicate in the group.
 Therefore, they can simply start to securely communicate using Group OSCORE, without deriving any additional keying material or security association.

+It can happen that the client or the RS deletes an access token, e.g., when the access token has expired or has been revoked.

+If the RS deletes an access token, this MUST NOT result in the RS deleting the associated Recipient Context pertaining to the client from the Group OSCORE Security Context used in the OSCORE group.

-If the client or the RS deletes an access token (e.g., when the access token has expired or has been revoked), it MUST NOT delete the related Group OSCORE Security Context.
-If the client deletes an access token, the client MAY request a new access token from the AS, to be uploaded to the RS for re-enabling access to protected resources for the client.
+If the client deletes an access token, this MUST NOT result in the client deleting the associated Group OSCORE Security Context used in the OSCORE group.
+The client MAY request a new access token from the AS, to be uploaded to the RS for re-enabling access to protected resources.

 ### Client Side

 After having received the 2.01 (Created) response from the RS, following the POST request to the authz-info endpoint, the client can start communicating with the RS, by sending a request protected with Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

-When communicating with the RS to access the resources as specified by the authorization information in the access token, the client MUST use the Group OSCORE Security Context of the OSCORE group pertaining to the access token, i.e., the group that the client referred to when requesting the access token to the AS (see {{sec-c-as-token-endpoint}}).
+When communicating with the RS to access the resources as specified by the authorization information in the access token, the client MUST use the Group OSCORE Security Context used in the OSCORE group pertaining to the access token, i.e., the group that the client referred to when requesting the access token to the AS (see {{sec-c-as-token-endpoint}}).

 ### Resource Server Side

 After successful validation of the access token as defined in {{sec-rs-c-created}} and after having sent the 2.01 (Created) response, the RS can start to communicate with the client using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

-When processing an incoming request protected with Group OSCORE, the RS MUST consider as the client's valid authentication credential only the one associated with the stored access token.
-As defined in {{sec-client-public-key-change}}, a possible change of the client's authentication credential requires the client to upload to the RS a new access token bound to the new authentication credential.

 For every incoming request, if Group OSCORE verification succeeds, the verification of access rights is performed as described in {{sec-c-rs-access-rights}}.

-If the RS receives a request protected with a Group OSCORE Security Context CTX, the target resource requires authorization, and the RS does not store a valid access token related to CTX, then the RS MUST reply with a 4.01 (Unauthorized) error response protected with CTX.
+In the case that the RS receives a request protected with a Group OSCORE Security Context CTX, it successfully verifies the request, and the target resource requires authorization, then the RS checks whether it stores a valid access token associated with the Recipient Context pertaining to the client that is included within CTX and was used to verify the request.
+If the RS does not store such an access token, the RS MUST reply with a 4.01 (Unauthorized) error response protected with CTX.

 ## Update of Access Rights # {#sec-rs-update-access-rights}